andreyxdd/cryptolog-app/README.md

 # Cryptolog App

-A simple web-app displaying some info on the most popular crypto currencies.
+A simple web-app listing some statistics on the most popular crypto-currencies.

+Created with:
+ - React
+ - Redux Toolkit
+ - Ant Design